Coffee to Water Calculator

 One last step — tell our calculator your favored way to measure coffee and water.
 The result?
 A brew recipe that’s tailor-fit to your preferences!

-Set your preferred brew strength by choosing of the preset ratios below, or create a custom ratio.
+Set your preferred brew strength by choosing from the preset ratios below, or create a custom ratio.

 Ah, the venerable French press.
 For many years, this method was the most popular way to brew coffee by hand, at least until pour-over made its successful comeback alongside the rise of specialty cafés.